Xqhare/Xqhare/README.md

 ## 🌈 Fun Fact

-"What would change if you could only ever create a class once?"
+"What would change if you could only ever create an object once?"

 "Nothing for most object oriented programmers!"